Jack Abbott (The Young and the Restless): Reception

 Bergman said that his initial casting was met with criticism when compared to his portrayal of the "nice guy" Cliff Warner on All My Children.
 Bergman however was able to win over majority of Lester's fans within the first six months of his tenure.
 He stated: "The All My Children fans were the hardest ones to win over because Cliff was such a nice character."
 Marla Hart of the Chicago Tribune noted that since joining the soap opera, "Bergman has traded on his pretty-boy image to underscore Jack's less savory side."
 Jamaica Gleaner news wrote: "It's Jack's humanity that keeps him from being just plain bad.
 Jack is the anti-hero that you just can't help but root for, especially when viewers get to glimpse Jack's vulnerability."
 On Jack's rivalry with Victor Newman (Eric Braeden), Allison Waldman of AOL TV said: "After all, their characters' on screen feud has been the stuff of soap legend.
 Victor and Jack have shared wives, corporations, but mostly, unabashed hatred.
 They despise each other."
 In July 2020, Bergman's casting was cited as the best all-time recast on a soap opera, by Soaps.com.

-Terry Lester earned four Lead Actor Daytime Emmy nominations for his portrayal (1984-1987).
+Terry Lester earned four Lead Actor Daytime Emmy nominations for his portrayal (from 1984 to 1987).
 Peter Bergman has been nominated for the Daytime Emmy Award for Outstanding Lead Actor in a Drama Series 21 times between 1990 and 2019, winning in 1991, 1992. and 2002.

+In 2022, Charlie Mason from Soaps She Knows placed Jack fourth on his list of the best 25 characters from The Young and the Restless, commenting "The loverboy who's worked so hard to fill father John's shoes — as well as so many a lady's bed! — may never best his rival at No. 2 [Victor] on this list.
+Nonetheless, Peter Bergman's alter ego (originally played by Terry Lester) remains a vital part of the Genoa City landscape, a natural born Casanova who has no equal.
+A doppelganger, yes — right, Marco? — but an equal?
+No."